How To Know If Bidders Are Real Or Fake?

 5.

-Initially you will probably have a simple process, but with time your auction system will grow and it will be necessary to adapt your process accordingly!
-Big and well known auctions don’t happen overnight!
+Initially, you will probably have a simple process, but with time your auction system will grow and it will be necessary to adapt your process accordingly!
+Big and well-known auctions don’t happen overnight!
 Another thing we want to point out is to also don’t be afraid to ask your bidders to help!
 If you have regular bidders who might notice some sort of odd behavior, ask them to report it, and maybe even offer some incentive (free shipping, 20% off coupon, etc) this will motivate people to help you find & eliminate bidders who are not actual bidders.
-All in all, there will never be a one size fits all perfect solution to making sure that your auction doesn’t fall prey to fake bidders – but there are various steps and process’ that you can implement to protect your company the best way possible.
+All in all, there will never be a one-size-fits-all all perfect solution to making sure that your auction doesn’t fall prey to fake bidders – but there are various steps and process’ that you can implement to protect your company the best way possible.
 Make sure that you talk to your auction provider about keeping your bidder database safe and as free as possible from fake bidders.